Princess Knight: Plot

 Taking place in a medieval European-like fairy tale setting, Princess Knight is the story of Sapphire, who must pretend to be a male prince, so she can inherit the throne of Silverland as women are not eligible to do so.
-As she is born, her father, the King, announces his baby is a boy instead of a girl.
-The reason for this is that the next-in-line to the throne, Duke Duralumin is an evil man who would repress the people if his son, Plastic, were to become king.
-Duralumin and his henchman Baron Nylon often scheme to take over the kingdom and attempts to prove that Sapphire is really a girl.
+When she is born, her father, the King, announces his baby is a boy instead of a girl.
+The reason for this is that the next-in-line to the throne, Duke Duralumin, is an evil man who would repress the people if his son, Plastic, were to become king.
+Duralumin and his henchman Baron Nylon often scheme to take over the kingdom and attempt to prove that Sapphire is really a girl.
 Sapphire can keep the façade because, when she was born, she received the blue heart of a boy as well as the pink heart of a girl.
 Because of this, God sent Tink, a young angel-in-training, down to Earth to retrieve Sapphire's extra heart.
 Sapphire would not let Tink remove her boy's heart, however.

 Sapphire and Tink experience a variety of adventures, including encounters with Satan, a warlock who wants to steal Sapphire's special two-hearted soul and take over the kingdom.
-However, he is always frustrated by Tink and his fear of angels, and by his own daughter, Hecate, a demonic-shapeshifting witch who at first she appears to be evil like her father, but who covertly helps Sapphire foil her father's plans.
+However, he is always frustrated by Tink and his fear of angels, and by his own daughter, Hecate, a demonic-shapeshifting witch who at first appears to be evil like her father, but who covertly helps Sapphire foil her father's plans.
 Sapphire also dons a Zorro-style mask at night, fighting crime as the Phantom Knight, and gets involved with Franz Charming, the young prince of neighboring Goldland.
 Their relationship is multi-faceted; Franz is familiar with Sapphire as three entirely different people and has different feelings toward each.
-He is good friends with Prince Sapphire, in love with the unnamed princess, and despises the Phantom Knight, whom he believes is a rival for the Princess's affection.
+He is good friends with Prince Sapphire, is in love with the unnamed princess, and despises the Phantom Knight, who he believes is a rival for the Princess's affection.